Iron Condor Calculator

 Effective risk management is the foundation of long-term options trading success.
 Unlike stock investing where your maximum loss is your initial investment, options strategies can have complex risk profiles that require careful monitoring.
 Defined-risk strategies (spreads, iron condors, covered calls) have a known maximum loss before entering the trade, making position sizing straightforward.
 Undefined-risk strategies (short naked options) require understanding margin requirements and the potential for losses exceeding initial premium collected.
 All options traders should use the probability of profit (POP) metric — available on most options platforms — to understand the statistical edge before entering any trade.

 Managing winning trades is as important as cutting losers.
-Research from tastytrade and other quantitative options firms shows that closing profitable short options positions at 50% of maximum profit significantly improves risk-adjusted returns compared to holding to expiration.
-The intuition: after capturing 50% of the premium, the remaining time risk (gamma risk near expiration) exceeds the potential reward.
+Research from quantitative options firms and academic studies on systematic premium selling shows that closing profitable short options positions at roughly 50% of maximum profit can improve risk-adjusted returns compared to holding to expiration.
+The intuition: after capturing 50% of the premium, the remaining time risk (gamma risk near expiration) often exceeds the potential reward.
 By closing early, you free up capital for new trades and eliminate the tail risk of a sudden reversal wiping out unrealized profits.
-This 'take profits at 50%' rule is one of the most robust findings in systematic options trading research.
+Treat this as a heuristic to test against your own data, not a guarantee.

 Recommended Reading